I am indebted to The Chief who inspired this conversation.

 particularly not defined by them.
 Presence of Self in its

-bold, manifest form is really taking a stand for presence of
+bold, manifest form is really

-being being.
+possibility of being being.
 That said, my thesis is this:

-expanded sense of presence of Self over and beyond that
+an expanded sense of presence of Self over and beyond that

-which is specifically chosen, that's the choice
+which is specifically chosen, that's the choice I'll make.

-beyond that which is specifically actioned,
+which is specifically actioned, that's the action I'll

-that's the action I'll take.
-When faced with what
+take.
+When faced with what to speak, whatever the

-of presence of Self over and beyond that which is
+which will result in an expanded sense of presence of Self over and

-litmus test of what to
+Self is the litmus test of what to

 eschew.

-This is the litmus test which works in any situation.
+This is the litmus test which

-Standing for presence of Self doesn't provide
+Standingfor presence of Self doesn't provide

 the answers.